 Property and equipment are stated at cost or, if donated, at fair value at the date of donation.
 Property and equipment purchases that exceed \$5,000 are capitalized as assets.
 Depreciation is provided using the straight-line method over the estimated useful lives of the assets of three years.
-Capitalized assets as of December 31, 2018 included new website and database software with original cost of \$57,327.
-Capitalized assets as of December 31, 2017 included fully-depreciated website and database software with original cost of \$37,738 and website in development costs of \$29,607.
-Depreciation expense was \$14,258 in the year ended December 31, 2018.
-There was no depreciation expense for the year ended December 31, 2017.
+Capitalized assets as of December 31, 2019 and 2018 included website and database software with original cost of \$57,327.
+Depreciation expense was \$17,510 and \$14,258 in the years ended December 31, 2019 and 2018, respectively.